nrfconnect/Asset-Tracker-Template/docs/modules/cloud.md

 ## State diagram

-Below is a simplified representation of the state machine implemented in `cloud.c`.
-The module starts in the **STATE_RUNNING** context, which immediately transitions to **STATE_DISCONNECTED** upon initialization.
+The following is a simplified representation of the state machine implemented in `cloud.c`.
+The module starts in the `STATE_RUNNING` context, which immediately transitions to `STATE_DISCONNECTED` upon initialization.
 From there, network events and internal conditions drive state transitions.

 ```mermaid
 stateDiagram-v2